 Planning for the Workforce of Tomorrow: Where the Jobs Will Be

-According to a recent survey of companies by the Business Roundtable, more than half of today’s open jobs do not require a college degree; but in the next decade, positions requiring bachelor’s and graduate-level degrees will increase significantly.
+According to a 2017 survey of companies by the Business Roundtable, more than half of today’s open jobs do not require a college degree; but in the next decade, positions requiring bachelor’s and graduate-level degrees will increase significantly.
 The challenge is clear: How do employers fill their immediate job needs and also prepare for the decades to come?
 In the face of an aging population, new technology, the rise of automation, changing regulations, the explosion of the “gig economy” and other disruptive forces, success will require a complex approach of recruiting, training and retraining professionals for “new collar” jobs.
-Learn about how employers and educators are working together to understand the evolving career landscape and to train, hire and develop workers in in-demand fields.
+Learn about how employers, educators and other stakeholders are working together to understand the evolving career landscape and to train, hire and develop workers for in-demand fields.